 - Comes in recyclable & compostable cardboard tube

 - Made in England with zero-waste & plastic-free standards

 - 60ml stick lasts up to 6 months, brushing twice a day

-In addition to these two products, I also have their go to link Activated Charcoal Natural Toothpowder.
+In addition to these two products, I also have their Activated Charcoal Natural Toothpowder.
 This is an excellent product and is amazing at whitening your teeth naturally.
 It leaves your mouth feeling refreshed and your teeth clean.
 I do like this one.
 I do love toothpowder and have been both making my own and using it for many years.
 I’d recommend this one.

 I think Georganics have a wonderful range and I hope you try more of their products in the future.
 You can find the products I’ve mentioned on the Georganics website.